10 Ways Caregivers Emotionally Support a Loved One

-1. Take care of yourself
+Take care of yourself

-Ask for help when you need it, join a support group, make use of your available resources, find healthy ways to manage the stress of caring for your loved one, and know your limitations, both physically and emotionally.
-Learn the warning signs of burn out.
+Ask for help when you need it, join a support group, make use of your available resources, find healthy ways to manage the stress of caring for your loved one, and know your limitations - both physically and emotionally.
+Learn the warning signs of burnout.

-2. Stay active and have fun
+Stay active and have fun

-3. Balance self-dignity and independence with safety
+Balance dignity and independence with safety

 It is important to protect a person with Alzheimer's self-esteem and independence whenever possible.
-While it is important to simplify tasks for people with AD, nobody wants to feel like they are helpless.
+While it is important to simplify tasks for people with Alzheimer's, nobody wants to feel like they are helpless.

-4. Try to think on their level
+Try to work on their level

 For example, if a loved one talks about a person who has passed away as though they are alive, it may be best to just talk about that person.
 Reminding a loved one that someone has passed away may cause them to have to mourn that death all over again.2,3

 It is important for people with Alzheimer's to have set schedules and routines.
 Predictability can limit irritability and frustration for both your loved one and yourself.2

-When you become frustrated it can be easy to raise your voice.
+When you become frustrated, it can be easy to raise your voice.
 Try your hardest to speak in an even, calm tone, and try not to argue if possible.3

-It doesn't matter if you can't carry a tune, singing to people with AD, even if it's a simple childhood song, can make them less aggressive, more aware, more likely to communicate and even show improved movement.
-Background music may also have similar positive effects on people with AD.3
+It doesn't matter if you can't carry a tune.
+Singing to people with Alzheimer's, even if it's a simple childhood song, can calm them, raise their awareness, ease communication, and even show improved movement.
+Background music may also have similar positive effects on people with Alzheimer's.3

-8. Be your loved one's leader
+Be your loved one's leader

 As a caregiver, you may have to make decisions for your loved one, which can be scary.
-In the early stages of AD, begin taking care of essential documents like advanced directives, living wills, and wills.
+In the early stages, begin taking care of essential documents like advanced directives and living wills.
 These conversations are hard but important, and you may have to lead them.

-9. Keep things simple
+Keep things simple

-10. Communicate in any way possible
+Communicate in any way possible

-Music, art, and reading are all ways that you can connect and communicate with your loved one, as is an emphasis on positive, kind speech.2 Even if someone with AD doesn’t recognize what you say, the can recognize the emotion behind it.3
+Music, art, and reading are all ways that you can connect and communicate with your loved one, as is an emphasis on positive, kind speech.
+Even if they don't recognize what you say, they can recognize the emotion behind it.2,3

 Don't be hard on yourself if you or your loved one has a bad day, and things get messy.
 You are still human, and your loved one knows that you care about them.